malik991/portfolio-nodejs-nextjs/README.md

 - React Icons: A collection of popular icons for React projects.
 - TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
 - Resend: Resend is the email API for developers.
+- material ui componnet to show the images in popup

 ## License